baneyue/incubator-weex/doc/source/references/modules/picker.md

   - `min {string}`:optional，date's min value

 - `callback {function (ret)}`：the callback function after executing this action.ret {Object} is callback 's parameter:
-  - `result {string}`:result is one of success,cancel,error
+  - `resultVo {string}`:resultVo is one of success,cancel,error
-  - `data {string}`:the selected value，the  form of data is yyyy-MM-dd ,it exists when result is success.
+  - `data {string}`:the selected value，the  form of data is yyyy-MM-dd ,it exists when resultVo is success.

 ### `pickTime(options, callback[options])`